dahlia/fedify/docs/manual/federation.md

 See the [*Getting an authenticated `DocumentLoader`* section](./context.md#getting-an-authenticated-documentloader) for details.

+### `contextLoader`

+A JSON-LD context loader function that the `Federation` object uses to load remote JSON-LD contexts.
+The type of the function is the same as the `documentLoader` function, but their purposes are different (see also [*Document loader vs. context loader* section](./context.md#document-loader-vs-context-loader)).

 ### `treatHttps`

 Whether to treat HTTP requests as HTTPS.
 This affects how URLs are generated